 This gene encodes a cell surface receptor expressed on natural killer (NK) cells (and some T cells) that mediate non-major histocompatibility complex (MHC) restricted killing.
 The interaction between NK-cell and target cells via this receptor is thought to modulate NK-cell cytolytic activity.
 Alternatively spliced transcript variants encoding different isoforms have been found for this gene.[provided by RefSeq, Oct 2009]

 GeneCards Summary for CD244 Gene

 CD244 (CD244 Molecule) is a Protein Coding gene.
 Diseases associated with CD244 include Rheumatoid Arthritis and Lymphoproliferative Syndrome, X-Linked, 1.
-Among its related pathways are Platelet activation, signaling and aggregation and T Cell Co-Signaling Pathway: Ligand-Receptor Interactions.
+Among its related pathways are Cell surface interactions at the vascular wall and Hematopoietic Stem Cell Differentiation Pathways and Lineage-specific Markers.
 GO annotations related to this gene include receptor activity.

 UniProtKB/Swiss-Prot for CD244 Gene